brett

 Desktop

-I use Vim and VS Code.
-To me, taking notes in my editor environment is the best possible scenario since I’m most comfortable with the shortcuts.
-VS Code offers a markdown previewer out of the box with ctrl + shift + v.
-Markdown’s lifespan on desktop will exceed my own, so I’m no longer bound to an app’s survival on a platform to access my notes.
+I use Vim and VS Code for note-taking.
+Taking notes in my editor environment is ideal since I’m most comfortable with the shortcuts.
+VS Code offers a markdown previewer out of the box with Ctrl + Shift + V. Markdown’s lifespan on desktop will exceed my own, so I’m no longer bound to an app’s survival on a platform to access my notes.

-ShareX is a good option for screenshots on PC or Flameshot or GIMP on Linux.
-I tend to think that a simple bookmark is better than web clippings.
-EverNote certainly has the strongest clipper, and I do like that OneNote’s web clipper is open source.
+ShareX is a good option for screenshots on Windows, while Flameshot works well on Linux.
+I tend to think that a simple bookmark is better than web clippings for most use cases.

 Mobile

 Before I found Working Copy, a solid mobile git solution for iOS was the missing piece for keeping notes in a git repository.
-I’m sure there are equally polished options on Android.
-With Working Copy you can fetch repos for free, but you’ll have to pay to unlock push.
-The app is very polished, so I think it’s worth it to support this developer.
-SSH keys are supported, language highlighting and markdown and plain text previews.
-It’s an excellent mobile option for iOS.
+There are equally good options on Android like MGit or Termux.
+Working Copy offers free repository cloning and viewing, with push capabilities available through in-app purchase.
+The app includes SSH key support, syntax highlighting, and markdown preview.
+It’s an excellent mobile git client for iOS.

 Save Menu